easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

    - GitHub → Settings → Tokens → Delete

 3. **Track Usage**
-   - GitHub can see: Q-IDE made 1,000 requests
+   - GitHub can see: Top Dog made 1,000 requests
    - Can disable specific apps without affecting others

 4. **Per-App Control**
-   - Q-IDE token might have limited scope
+   - Top Dog token might have limited scope
    - VS Code token is full access
    - You decide what each app can do